kyegomez/swarms/docs/swarms/structs/flow.md

 ## Conclusion

-The `Flow` class provides a powerful way to interact with language models in a conversational manner.
-By defining custom stopping conditions, collecting feedback, and controlling the flow of the conversation, you can create engaging and interactive applications that make use of advanced language models.
+The `Agent` class provides a powerful way to interact with language models in a conversational manner.
+By defining custom stopping conditions, collecting feedback, and controlling the agent of the conversation, you can create engaging and interactive applications that make use of advanced language models.